hayj/DataTools/README.md

 	print(ndj.getPath()) # Get the absolute path of the file ndj.reset() # delete the file

-You can use the first 2 init parameters in many ways (but "bz2" or "ndjson" extensions are mandatory):
+You can use the first 2 init parameters in many ways (but "bz2" or "ndjson" extensions are mandatory).
+These parameters are `filenameOrPath` and `dirPath`:

 	ndj = NDJson("mydata", "/home/foo")
 	ndj = NDJson("/home/foo/mydata.bz2")